Embedding the stationary spacetimes into Brans-Dicke cosmology via conformal transformations: Introduction

-This expression is a conformal transformation of a metric tensor with a conformal factor $S(\tau)^2$.
-The untransformed metric $g_{ab}$ will be called as \textit{submanifold} and choosen as static or stationary spacetime and the transformed metric $\tilde{g}_{ab}$ will be named as \textit{cosmological background} which describes a spacetime evolving in time.
-Depending on the properties of choosen submanifold, this cosmological background may characterize a cosmological spacetime or a dynamical object.
-All of the geometric quantities in this transformed cosmological frame will be denoted by a \textit{tilde}.
-In this work, we will first start with the vacuum case for untransformed frame in which $G_{ab}=0$.
-Then we will consider other contents of matter sources such as $G_{ab}=T_{ab}^{EM}$ or $G_{ab}=T_{ab}$ for the more general case, where $T_{ab}^{EM}$ is Maxwell stress energy tensor.
+This expression is a conformal transformation of a metric tensor with a conformal factor $S(\tau )^2$.
+In the rest of the paper, the metric $g_{ab}$ will be called as original metric or submanifold $\mathcal{M}$ and chosen as static or stationary spacetime, and the transformed metric ${\tilde{g}}_{ab}$ will be named as conformally rescaled frame or cosmological background $\tilde{\mathcal{M}}$, which describes a spacetime evolving in time.
+Depending on the properties of the chosen original frame, the ${\tilde{g}}_{ab}$ may characterize a cosmological spacetime or a dynamical object.
+In the rest of the paper, all of the geometric quantities in this conformally rescaled cosmological frame will be denoted by a ``tilde''.
+In this work, we will first start with the vacuum case of original frame in which $G_{ab}\mathrm{=0}$.
+Next, we will consider other contents of matter sources such as $G_{ab}\mathrm{=}T^{EM}_{ab}$ and for the more general case $G_{ab}=T_{ab}$, where $T^{EM}_{ab}$ is Maxwell stress-energy tensor and $T_{ab}$ represents the energy-momentum tensor of a perfect fluid.